diaspd/upload-ai/README.md

 </br>

 ## 📄 Project
-💰 A project that transcribes a video into audio, and then a description or title can be generated for the video using OpenAI API, reactjs, node.js etc.
+💰 A project that transcribes a video into audio, and then a description or title can be generated for the video using OpenAI API, reactjs, node.js and more.

 <br></br>